Sid-darthvader/Tide_Receipt_Matching/README.md

 Our model assigns equal likelihood to feature_ids: "10,005" & "10,006" which is not ideal but very close to the ground truth given the huge imbalance in the trained dataset!

+## Recommendations to the team

+As seen during Data Analysis, even for the matching entries, the feature values of the matching vector are predominantly 0s.
+So it would be worth having another look at how these features are being created and see if we can somehow arrive at more informative feature values.